tytydraco/yessleep/out/The_Obsidian_Staircase.md

-I don’t remember how I got home.
-All I remember is waking up with an unendurable thirst.
+I don’t remember how I got home that night.
+All I remember was waking up with an unendurable thirst.
 With eyes half-open, I groped and shambled my way through our dark flat to the kitchen.
 I noticed something was wrong when my barefoot stepped on something cold and slimy.
 I heard a loud squelch.
 “What the hell is that?”
 I mumbled.
 I groped for the lights but couldn’t find them.
-I was still too asleep and half-drunk, so I did not understand what was happening.
-I pulled out my phone and turned on the flashlight.
+I was still too asleep and half-drunk.
+I held up my phone and turned on the flashlight.